Third disaster to hit Indonesia in six months

 CARE is on the ground in Indonesia, where we have worked for over 50 years.

-“CARE has an office and an existing water and sanitation project in schools in Serang Regency – the worst hit area,” said Helen Vanwel, CARE Indonesia Country Director, where CARE has already reached over 1,000 people with hygiene kits.
+“CARE has an office and an existing water and sanitation project in schools in Serang Regency – the worst hit area,” said Helen Vanwel, CARE Indonesia Country Director.

 Please give generously to CARE’s Global Emergency Fund.